matthewdennett/matthewdennett.github.io/_posts/2020-05-01-The-SPF-Subdomain-Issue.md

 But for now, my new A record will be accompanied by 2 TXT records.

-A final note - the 4 DNS hosting services that I have worked with since learning this don't allow the creations of wildcard records.
+A final note - the 4 DNS hosting services that I have worked with since learning this don't allow the creation of wildcard records.
 When asked why, the providers response is, "no one has asked for wildcard records before".